KhronosGroup/KTX-Software/BUILDING.md

 cmake . -G Ninja -B build
 # ...or alternatively a release build including all targets
 cmake . -G Ninja -B build -DCMAKE_BUILD_TYPE=Release -D KTX_FEATURE_LOADTEST_APPS=ON -D KTX_FEATURE_DOC=ON
-# To configure so the Basis Universal encoders will use OpenCL add
-# -D BASISU_SUPPORT_OPENCL=ON to the above.

 # Compile the project
 cmake --build build